weizhen1094/dream-workroom/README.md

 # How to build the project
 Click on `run.bat` or using command prompt create a build folder in root and `cmake ..` in build folder directory

-###### things to note regarding building the project
+#### things to note regarding building the project

-using run.bat takes longer as it also runs the `cmake --build` command if `cmake ..` command throws an error regarding version limits for glm import
+using run.bat takes longer as it also runs the `cmake --build` command

-    head into `build\_deps\glm-src\CMakeLists.txt` change `3.2` to `3.5` and try again if cmake is unable to find git add below lines of code to top of `CMakeLists.txt` and replace "file_path"s with your directory of git
+if cmake is unable to find git
+> add below lines of code to top of `CMakeLists.txt` and replace "file_path"s with your directory of git
 ```
 set(GIT_EXECUTABLE "C:/Program Files/Git/cmd/git.exe" CACHE FILEPATH "C:/Program Files/Git/cmd/git.exe" FORCE)
 find_package(Git)